stoermelder/vcvrack-packone/README.md

 - [ROTOR Model A](./docs/RotorA.md): spread a carrier signal across 2-16 output channels using CV
 - [BOLT](./docs/Bolt.md): polyphonic CV-modulateable boolean functions
 - [INFIX](./docs/Infix.md): insert for polyphonic cables
-- [STRIP](./docs/Strip.md): utility for disabling and enabling modules by CV using the expander-mechanism
+- [STRIP](./docs/Strip.md): manage a group of modules in a patch, providing load, save as, disable and randomize

 Release versions are published in the [VCV Library](https://vcvrack.com/plugins.html#packone).